Cars are cruising down the monthly subscription highway

 Canvas offers a variety of used, once-leased Ford and Lincoln models as subscriptions that cost anywhere from $379 per month (for a Ford Fiesta subcompact) to $1,125 per month (for a Lincoln Navigator luxury SUV).

-Those plans, however, have strict mileage limits: 500 miles a month.
+Those plans, however, impose driving limits of 500 miles a month.
 Subscribers can pay extra for higher limits — $35 per month for an additional 350 miles, for instance, or $100 per month for unlimited travel.
 Unused miles in any given month can be rolled over to the next one.
 If Canvas customers exceed the monthly mileage limits under their plan, they are charged an additional 15 cents per mile for a Ford car and slightly more for a Lincoln vehicle.

 So far, Canvas has limited subscriptions to the San Francisco and Los Angeles area.
 In its first 16 months in California, thousands of subscribers have signed up for its subscription service while collectively driving about 8.5 million miles, according to the company.

-Note: This story has been corrected to reflect Canvas requires a minimum age of 21 to subscribe to a car, not 25.